Update

 This report was originally published on Jun 27, 2022.
-For the latest research and updates on this subject, please see: Trends in Machine Learning Hardware.
+For the latest research and updates on this subject, please see: Data on Machine Learning Hardware.

 We would like to thank Alyssa Vance, Ashwin Acharya, Jessica Taylor and the Epoch AI team for helpful feedback and comments.